 Requirements Semester Credit Hours

 a.
-General Education 39
+General Education 46

 b.
-Major Requirements 29
+Major Requirements 32

 c.
 Concentration 12

 d.
-Minor Requirements 18
+Minor Requirements 18-24

 e.
-Electives 22
+Electives 10-16

-Total Hours 120
+Total Hours 124-128

-Honors Leadership Seminars, four hours of Honors Thesis Seminars and MCOM 300 Media Theory and Research that can be used as electives.
-Mass Communications Honors Students are required to complete seven hours of Honors Leadership Seminars as well as four hours of Honors Thesis Seminars and MCOM 300 Media Theory & Research for graduation.
+Please note that Honors Students are required to complete seven hours of Honors Leadership Seminars as well as four hours of Honors Thesis Seminars for graduation in addition to the hours outlined in the above curriculum summary.